justinkekeocha/database-dump/README.md

 You can also use this package to generate a dump of your database in JSON format.

-This package tries to be memory efficient by streaming the records in the file using `fread` function and yielding the results.
-This entails that there is only record in memory at any point in time.
-With this approach, this package can read a large(500GB+) amount of file without exhausting memory.
+This package uses a memory efficient method of streaming the records in the dump file using `fread` function and yielding the result.
+This entails that there is only one record in memory at any point in time.
+With this approach, this package can read a theoretical large size of file without exhausting memory.

 This package is inspired from the export function in phpMyAdmin.